 - You may not be eligible for positions with the U.S. government barring dual citizenship or requiring very high level security clearance

 In fact, you may be surprised to find out that you are already an Italian citizen under the eyes of Italian law.
-Italian citizenship jure sanguinis is your birthright and as far as Italy is concerned, you are a citizen in waiting because your status has not been “claimed” yet.
+Italian citizenship jure sanguinis is your birthright.
+As far as Italy is concerned, you are a citizen in waiting because your status has not been “claimed” yet.
 Obtaining your Italian passport is nothing more than merely a legal recognition of the citizenship you have already possessed since you were born.
 Really!

-Citizenship benefits: Italian dual citizenship means you enjoy citizenship advantages of both countries: Italy and the U.S..
-You may qualify for pension in both countries, not to mention cheaper healthcare and access to cheaper higher education throughout the entire European Union.
-As an Italian dual citizen, you would be legally entitled to every single benefit that is made available to the citizens of Italy, including the right to vote in elections as well as to leverage tax shelters and benefits, and seek healthcare not available in the U.S. at affordable costs.
+Italian dual citizenship means you enjoy citizenship advantages of both countries: Italy and the U.S..
+You may qualify for pension in both countries.
+Also, you can enjoy cheaper healthcare and education throughout the EU.
+As an Italian dual citizen, you can enjoy every single benefit available to the citizens of Italy.
+This includes the right to vote in elections as well as to leverage tax shelters and benefits.
+You can also seek healthcare not available in the U.S. at affordable costs.

 For entrepreneurs, having Italian citizenship means that going into business within the European Union is also significantly easier than it is for Americans with single citizenship.

-Hereditary benefits: One of the most basic reasons why Italian dual citizenship is beneficial is the fact that you get to pass it on to your children (and their children and their children’s children in perpetuity) in an unbroken line of Italian citizenship.
+One of the most basic reasons why Italian dual citizenship is beneficial is that you get to pass it on to your children.
+They then can pass it to their children and their children’s children in perpetuity.
+Thus, it can start an unbroken line of Italian citizenship.
 Italian dual citizenship is truly the gift that keeps on giving.

-Added protection abroad: If you get in trouble while abroad, you may be allowed to appeal to two embassies or consulates since you are a citizen of two countries.
+If you’re in trouble abroad, you can appeal to two embassies or consulates as a citizen of two countries.
 You can also travel to places that are inhospitable to Americans with your Italian passport.

-Healthcare: For the uninsured or underinsured, healthcare in the U.S. can be expensive.
-As an Italian citizen, you are entitled to apply for your tessera sanitaria to receive Italian healthcare which is world class and much more affordable when compared to healthcare in the States.
+For the uninsured or underinsured, healthcare in the U.S. can be expensive.
+As an Italian citizen, you can apply for your tessera sanitaria to receive Italian healthcare.
+Good news: it’s world class and much more affordable than healthcare in the States.

 Did you obtain an Italian passport?
 What opportunities or advantages did it give you?
 Tell us in the comments.